- Release Notes

 - Set Index to mimecast.

-- Paste the Access Key and Secret Key values obtained above.
+- Paste in the Access Key and Secret Key values obtained above.

 - Set the Account Code to your Mimecast account code.
 This can be found on the home page of the Mimecast Administration Console.